 OHFA will notify HUD of an Awardee’s noncompliance or failure to certify no later than forty-five 45 days after the end of the time allowed for correction and no earlier than the end of the correction period.

-Compliance with requirements of the HOME Regulations is the responsibility of the Awardee and the owner of the building for which HOME funds are loaned or granted.
-OHFA’s obligation to monitor for compliance with the requirements of the HOME Regulations does not make OHFA or the State of Oklahoma liable to any owner or to any shareholder, officer, director, partner, member or manager of any owner or of any entity comprising any owner for an owner’s non-compliance therewith.
+Compliance with requirements of the HOME Regulations is the responsibility of the Awardee and the owner of the building for which HOME funds are loaned.
+OHFA’s obligation to monitor for compliance with the requirements of the HOME Regulations does not make OHFA or the State of Oklahoma liable to any owner or to any shareholder, officer, director, partner, member, principal, or manager of any owner or of any entity comprising any owner for an owner’s non-compliance therewith.

 The Final Rule for the HOME Program permits Participating Jurisdictions to charge compliance monitoring fees for all developments funded after August 23, 2013.
 OHFA intends to charge a small monitoring fee for some properties at some point in the future.
 Any fee increase must be incorporated into OHFA’s HOME Program Rules, Title 330, Chapter 55, before they can be implemented.
-No compliance monitoring fees will be charged in Program Year 2023.
+No compliance monitoring fees will be charged in Program Year 2026.